petrenkotino/medical-notes/README.md

 ## Data model

 - `medical_notes` is append-only and versioned.
 Each PUT inserts a new row with `version + 1`.
 Each version's `created_at` is the authoritative timestamp for that revision.
-- Concurrent PUTs to the same note id may race on the primary key; one will succeed and others return 409.
+- Concurrent PUTs to the same note id may conflict on the `(id, version)` primary key.
+Any conflicting PUT returns 409.
 Clients should retry on 409.

 ## Scripts